 New Jersey is on the verge of legalizing cannabis for adult-use.
 The state would join nine others, plus the District of Columbia, to allow recreational cannabis for its adult population.
 There is just one roadblock – the state legislature.

 While legal cannabis is expected to bring in an estimated $300 million of revenue in the first year, there are plenty of towns in New Jersey such as Wall, Old Bridge, Garfield, and others that are not receptive and have already banned cannabis from being sold or manufactured in their towns if and when it becomes legal.
 Other towns have decided to table, or postpone, their bills until after legislation is approved by the Governor.

-At a NJ Small & Minority Owned Business Symposium on Preparing For The Cannabis Industry, New Jersey Cannabusiness President Scott Rudder said, “This is going to be a lot harder than people thought.
+At an NJ Small & Minority Owned Business Symposium on Preparing For The Cannabis Industry, New Jersey Cannabusiness Association President Scott Rudder said, “This is going to be a lot harder than people thought.
 I am still trying to convince people that this is not an opioid.
 This is not a gateway drug.
 We are still having very basic conversations.”

 One thing that is known is that cities like Jersey City, Asbury Park, Atlantic City, and others are open and welcome to having a cannabis market in their cities and towns.